-In lieu of the local rent control with an annual percentage rent cap (Option 2), pursue a suite of other programs targeted at assisting renters in the most need while also addressing problematic property owners who do not adequately maintain their rental property.
-This approach, labeled as AB 1482+ as it would rely on existing state law to set the annual percentage rent allowance (5% + CPI to a maximum of 10%).
-This approach would not require that the City institute local due process elements.
+In lieu of the local rent control with an annual percentage rent cap (Option 1), utilize State Law which sets the annual percentage rent allowance as 5% + CPI to a maximum of 10% and pursue a suite of other programs targeted at assisting renters in the most need while also addressing problematic property owners who do not adequately maintain their rental property.
+This approach, labeled as AB 1482+, would not require that the City institute local due process elements, nor would it require the implementation of a rental registry.
 For this approach, staff recommends that the Council consider including the following programs: